-The appellant's further submissions can be summarized as follows:
+The appellants' further submissions can be summarized as follows:

+The incoming EPO communication dated 5 July 2004 was registered in the mail log on 12 July 2004, and the reminder memo was brought to the attorney's attention, but the M&C staff failed to diarise the deadline both in the computerized diary and in the handwritten diary.
+Moreover, the staff did not remind the attorney.
 The M&C formalities clerk in charge at the relevant time had seven years of experience and had been trained and supervised by an experienced supervisory clerk.
 The supervision, however, failed to work.
 After similar events in various other cases had been discovered, the crosschecking system was changed and the formalities clerk responsible was transferred to a different office department.
 The attorneys at M&C might check the computerized diary kept by the formalities department but neither needed to do so nor needed to keep a diary on their own.